ShiftLeftSecurity/scan-docs/docs/integrations/azure-devops-pipeline.md

 ## Integration with Azure DevOps Pipelines

-ShiftLeft Scan has a best-in-class integration for Azure Pipelines with our dedicated [extension](https://marketplace.visualstudio.com/items?itemName=shiftleftsecurity.sl-scan-results).
+Scan has a best-in-class integration for Azure Pipelines with our dedicated [extension](https://marketplace.visualstudio.com/items?itemName=shiftleftsecurity.sl-scan-results).
 Below are the steps for integration with a yaml based pipeline:

 - Install the extension to your Azure DevOps Organization.
 Ask your administrator for help if you do not have this permission.